U.S. human rights report blasts China over Uighurs, Russia's targeting of Navalny | Politics

 The United States highlighted a deteriorating picture for human rights across the world on Tuesday, calling out China's repression of Uighurs and Russia's targeting of political dissidents, among other abuses.
 The State Department released reports on the rights situation last year in nearly 200 countries, which are required annually by law and include detailed reports on geopolitical rivals like Russia and China.

-"Too many people continued to suffer under brutal conditions in 2020," Secretary of State Antony Blinken said in an introduction to the reports.
+"The trend lines on human rights continue to move in the wrong direction," Secretary of State Antony Blinken told reporters.
 Blinken said some governments had used the coronavirus crisis as a "pretext to restrict rights and consolidate authoritarian rule."

 In China, authorities had disappeared four citizen journalists reporting on the initial COVID-19 outbreak in Wuhan.
 Academics in China who strayed from the official narratives about the pandemic faced harassment, censorship and in some cases interventions by universities and police, the State Department said.
 The report on China issued on Tuesday used more assertive language to describe the Chinese government’s mass detention program in Xinjiang province.